 To settle problems in 19th-century New Mexico, the U.S. Army called upon a group of recently freed black men to form the 9th and 10th Cavalries.
 They subsequently became known as “Buffalo Soldiers.”
 (Courtesy photo/49th Fighter Wing History Office)

 Each regiment consisted of ten companies, all of which were led by a Colonel.
 Each of the companies had about one hundred troops.
 In total, the regiment was about ten thousand strong.
 Although Blacks were not allowed to become commissioned officers, they were granted the ranks of non-commissioned officers, such as the various levels of Sergeants and Corporal.
 These, unfortunately, were the only ranks Black soldiers could aspire to.

-The Buffalo soldiers are an example of one such colored regiment.
+The Buffalo Soldiers are an example of one such colored regiment.
 Although they were formed after the Civil War, they were the first peacetime, all-colored regiment to be put into service, and saw much action against Indian raiding parties along the frontier.
-The name “Buffalo Soldiers” was actually given to them by the Indian enemies they faced in battle (Creating Black Americans).
+The name “Buffalo Soldiers” was given to them by the Indian enemies they faced in battle (Creating Black Americans).